As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Precious gemstone is something bright, sparking, and almost magical.
 Every time we hear a precious stone, we imagine the rarest and the most beautiful treasure of bright green, red or blue color.

 From ancient legends to contemporary novels, authors appreciate precious stones as something more valuable than money or gold.
 What are precious stones?
 Why they are so significant?

 Precious stones are considered to be four gems (diamond, emerald, ruby, and sapphire).
 Sometimes alexandrite, jadeite, and pearls can be added to the list.
 However, this classification is not documented.
 Most jewelry experts acknowledge this definition is a bit outdated and recommend using it with care.

-Division of gemstones to precious and semi-precious came from ancient times when gemological equipment was not so advanced, and people identified gems by color only.
+The division of gemstones into precious and semi-precious came from ancient times when gemological equipment was not so advanced, and people identified gems by color only.

 Since then, diamond – as the hardest, ruby as the most vivid red, sapphire as magnificent blue, and lush green emerald were the most highly praised.